Canon 5D Mark III vs Nikon D4S

 Review summary: Canon 5D Mark III vs Nikon D4S

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark III and the Nikon D4S?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 5D Mark III: